 Chamomile is a wonderfully soothing herb used to treat different ailments, especially restlessness or gastrointestinal problems.
 It has been used for centuries for its anti-inflammatory, sedative, antibacterial, and anti-allergenic properties.
-When ingested, either as a tea or tincture, it may help alleviate insomnia, cold symptoms, promote bowel movement, relieve stress, and reduce any inflammations or discomfort of the muscles.
+When ingested, either as a tea or tincture, it may help alleviate insomnia, cold symptoms, promote bowel movement, relieve stress, and reduce any inflammation or discomfort of the muscles.
 When used as a balm, it may help soothe irritated skin due to eczema or rashes, prevent infection, and promote healing.
+Chamomile has a lot of medicinal uses and one of our best sellers at Lovelight Herb Farm!

 A great way to utilize chamomile is in a bath soak.
 To start, draw your bath with lukewarm water, and once 1/3 of the tub is filled, add in your herbs.
 You may choose to use 6-8 drops of essential oil or 1 cup dried flowers in a soak bag or fine cloth (for fresh flowers, use 1.5 – 2 cups.)
 A chamomile soak can help soothe sore muscles and pains due to its anti-inflammatory and calming properties.
 If you would like to personalize your own recipe, here is a list of ingredients that can compliment your chamomile soak: